What We Do

 For Victims

 RJ is grounded in the recognition that crime causes harm to both individuals and communities.
-Providing a path to justice in a forward focused way to support victims individualized needs is important while ensuring respect, safety and voice.
-Our aim is to empower and support victims as they navigate their choices in restorative processes.
+Providing a path to justice in a forward focused way to support victims and their individualized needs is important while ensuring respect, safety and voice.

 For Youth (12-17)